BookingSync/contributing/README.md

 - Prefer `class << self` over `self.method` for class methods.
 - Use `a = b` and not `a=b`.
 - Prefer `method { do_stuff }` instead of `method{do_stuff}` for single-line blocks.
+- Prefer double quotes `"` instead of single quotes `'` for strings.

 ## Style guides